 Review and Consider Building Site Conditions

-While knowing a building’s site condition is an important part of knowing the building’s history, it also plays an integral part in the process of choosing the right waterproofing system.
+The building site conditions are an important part of the building’s history and also helps with choosing the right waterproofing system.

 Does the Waterproofing Need To Be Repaired or Replaced?